-Quick Queries for Link Wins
+Quick Search Query Tips for Link Wins

 When you’re kicking off a new client, you want to know everything about them.
 SEER gets this done through a lengthy questionnaire among other things.
 We get a ton of info, but there are always some items we’ve missed that are easy linking opportunities: